 §558.248.
 Volunteers.

 (a) This section applies to all licensed agencies.
-However, agencies certified by CMS to provide hospice services also must comply with 42 CFR, §418.78, Conditions of Participation--Volunteers.
+However, agencies certified by CMS to provide hospice services also must comply with 42 CFR §418.78.

 (b) If an agency uses volunteers, the agency must use volunteers in defined roles under the supervision of a designated agency employee.